LocationForest-in-Teesdale, United Kingdom

 BuilderFrancis W Construction

-From the architect.
+Text description provided by the architects.
 Set in the very best walking area of the beautiful North Pennines, just a short walk from the famous High Force Waterfall, this stunning chapel conversion with its historic building fabric and modern interior design is a real Teesdale jewel.

 The original windows of the nineteenth century building have been reopened, framing dramatic views of the dales to create a spacious and luxurious self-catering holiday cottage for seven guests.
 It has a large and fully equipped kitchen, a cosy living room, four comfortable bedrooms, two en-suits and a luxurious family bathroom.
 The reconstruction, designed by Swiss award-winning architects Evolution Design, has just recently been finished.